BallPanupan/wow-blog-post/README.md

 # Then I will send The Assigned.
+especially within the scope of the assignment that was completed in 5 days.

 ### Here are all the feedback from datawow.io
 ```
 Thank you for taking the time to apply for the Fullstack Developer position at Data Wow.
 We appreciate your effort in completing the coding assessment and showcasing your skills.